jpowerj/dsps/ch03/03-07-multivariate.md

 z2e
 −z(x1+x2) for x1, x2 > 0,
 0 otherwise.

 The joint p.d.f. f of (Z, X1, X2) will be positive only at those points (z, x1, x2) such that x1, x2, z>0.
 It now follows that, at every such point, f (z, x1, x2) = f0(z)g12(x1, x2|z) = 2z2e
 −z(2+x1+x2).

 For x1 > 0 and x2 > 0, the marginal joint p.d.f. f12(x1, x2) of X1 and X2 can be
 determined either using integration by parts or some special results that will arise in Sec.
-5.7: f12(x1, x2) =
+5.7:

-for x1, x2 > 0.
+f12(x1, x2) = for x1, x2 > 0.

 The reader will note that this p.d.f. is the same as the marginal bivariate p.d.f. of (X1, X2) found in Eq.
 (3.7.5).
 From this marginal bivariate p.d.f., we can evaluate probabilities involving X1 and X2, such as Pr(X1 + X2 < 4).
 We have
-Pr(X1 + X2 < 4) =
-  4
-0
-  4−x2
-0
-4
-(2 + x1 + x2)3
-dx1 dx2 = 4
-9
-.

-## Example 3.7.16
-Service Times in a Queue.
+## Example 3.7.16: Service Times in a Queue

-We can think of the random variable Z in Example 3.7.15 as the rate at which customers are served in the queue of Example 3.7.5.
+We can think of the random variable Z in @exm-3-7-15 as the rate at which customers are served in the queue of Example 3.7.5.
 With this interpretation, it is useful to find the conditional distribution of the rate Z after we observe some of the service times such as X1 and X2.
 For every value of z, the conditional p.d.f. of Z given X1 = x1 and X2 = x2 is
-g0(z|x1, x2) = f (z, x1, x2)
-f12(x1, x2)
-=

-1
-2 (2 + x1 + x2)3z2e
-−z(2+x1+x2) for z > 0,
-0 otherwise.
-(3.7.13)
 Finally, we shall evaluate Pr(Z ≤ 1|X1 = 1, X2 = 4).
 We have

-Pr(Z ≤ 1|X1 = 1, X2 = 4) =
-  1
-0
-g0(z|1, 4) dz
-=
-  1
-0
-171.5z2e
-−7z dz = 0.9704.
-Law of Total Probability and Bayes’ Theorem Example 3.7.15 contains an example of the multivariate version of the law of total probability, while Example 3.7.16 contains an example of the multivariate version of Bayes’ theorem.
+# Law of Total Probability and Bayes’ Theorem

+@exm-3-7-15 contains an example of the multivariate version of the law of total probability, while Example 3.7.16 contains an example of the multivariate version of Bayes’ theorem.
 The proofs of the general versions are straightforward consequences of Definition 3.7.7.

-Theorem
-3.7.5
-Multivariate Law of Total Probability and Bayes’ Theorem.
-Assume the conditions and notation given in Definition 3.7.7.
+## Theorem 3.7.5: Multivariate Law of Total Probability and Bayes’ Theorem

+Assume the conditions and
+notation given in Definition 3.7.7.
 If Z has a continuous joint distribution, the marginal p.d.f. of Y is

-g1( y|z)f2(z) dz, (3.7.14)
-and the conditional p.d.f. of Z given Y = y is g2(z|y) = g1( y|z)f2(z)
-f1( y)
-.
-(3.7.15)
 If Z has a discrete joint distribution, then the multiple integral in (3.7.14) must be replaced by a multiple summation.
 If Z has a mixed joint distribution, the multiple integral must be replaced by integration over those coordinates with continuous distributions and summation over those coordinates with discrete distributions.

-Conditionally Independent Random Variables In Examples 3.7.15 and 3.7.16, Z is the single random variableZ and Y = (X1, X2).
+# Conditionally Independent Random Variables

+In @exm-3-7-15 and @exm-3-7-16, $Z$ is the single random variableZ and Y = (X1, X2).
 These examples also illustrate the use of conditionally independent random variables.
 That is, X1 and X2 are conditionally independent given Z = z for all z > 0.
 In Example 3.7.16, we said that Z was the rate at which customers were served.When this rate is unknown, it is a major source of uncertainty.
 Partitioning the sample space by the values of the rate Z and then conditioning on each value of Z removes a major source of uncertainty for part of the calculation.

 In general, conditional independence for random variables is similar to conditional independence for events.

-## Definition 3.7.8
-Conditionally Independent Random Variables.
+## Definition 3.7.8: Conditionally Independent Random Variables

 Let Z be a random vector with joint p.f., p.d.f., or p.f./p.d.f. f0(z).
 Several random variables X1, . . . , Xn are conditionally
-independent given Z if, for all z such that f0(z) > 0, we have g(x|z) =
+independent given Z if, for all z such that f0(z) > 0, we have
-!n
-i=1
-gi(xi
-|z),

 where g(x|z) stands for the conditional multivariate p.f., p.d.f., or p.f./p.d.f. of X given Z = z and gi(xi
 |z) stands for the conditional univariate p.f. or p.d.f. of Xi given Z = z.

-In Example 3.7.15, gi(xi
-|z) = ze
-−zxi for xi > 0 and i = 1, 2.
+In Example 3.7.15, gi(xi|z) = ze−zxi for xi > 0 and i = 1, 2.

-Example
-3.7.17
+## Example 3.7.17: A Clinical Trial

-A Clinical Trial.
-In Example 3.7.8, the joint p.f./p.d.f. given there was constructed by assuming that X1, . . . , Xm were conditionally independent given P = p each with the same conditional p.f., gi(xi
-|p) = pxi(1− p)1−xi for xi
-∈ {0, 1} and that P had
-the uniform distribution on the interval [0, 1].
-These assumptions produce, in the notation of Definition 3.7.8, g(x|p) =
+In @exm-3-7-8, the joint p.f./p.d.f. given there was constructed by assuming that X1, . . . , Xm were conditionally independent given P = p each with the same conditional p.f., gi(xi|p) = pxi(1− p)1−xi for xi∈ {0, 1} and that P had the uniform distribution on the interval [0, 1].
+These assumptions produce, in the notation of @def-3-7-8,

-px1+...+xm(1− p)40−x1−...−xm for all xi
-∈ {0, 1} and 0 ≤ p ≤ 1,
-0 otherwise,
+g(x|p) =

 for 0 ≤ p ≤ 1.

 Combining this with the marginal p.d.f. of P, f2(p) = 1 for 0 ≤ p ≤ 1
 and 0 otherwise, we get the joint p.f./p.d.f. given in Example 3.7.8.

-Conditional Versions of Past and Future Theorems We mentioned earlier that conditional distributions behave just like distributions.
+# Conditional Versions of Past and Future Theorems

+We mentioned earlier that
+conditional distributions behave just like distributions.
 Hence, all theorems that we have proven and will prove in the future have conditional versions.
 For example, the law of total probability in Eq.
 (3.7.14) has the following version conditional on